BigSoftVideo/AVA360VR/features.md

 - Import and resize 3D models (🌐)

 ### Controls
-- Use the buttons and radial menus on the controllers (video)
+- Use the buttons and radial menus on the controllers (🌐)
 - Resize, pin and rotate lock all windows (🌐)
 - Rotate the 360 scene (🌐)
-- Toggle the audience view of the action (POV, over-the-shoulder, slide show, transcript viewer) (🌐)
+- Toggle the audience view of the action (POV, over-the-shoulder, slide show, transcript viewer) (📼)

 ### Playback
 - Scrub the timeline (video) (🌐)